Soft, creamy, rich and easy carrot cake with a luscious mascarpone frosting. The perfect healthy-ish dessert to satisfy your cake cravings!

-If you had never tried carrot cake before, you're just one taste away from falling in love with the best cake ever invented.
-Carrot cake is the only popular cake that uses a vegetable as its main ingredient and proudly tells the world about it.
+If you have never tried the classic American carrot cake before, you're just one taste away from falling in love with the best cake ever invented.

 If you're craving something sweet, a slice of this fabulous cake will make a delicious treat for breakfast /snack /dessert /anytime-really.

 Another reason to love this carrot cake - but I'm sure you're pretty convinced by now- is that it's super easy to put together.

 This easy carrot cake requires only 4 simple steps and less than an hour to make.

 Before you know it, you'll be indulging into a big slice of cake and making your own peace with the world.

 UPDATE: I LOVE this cake so much, that over the years I've tested some pretty exciting versions.

 If you want to try a great allergy-friendly version of this easy carrot cake, jump on these dairy-free carrot cake donuts.
 They are super moist and taste just as good!

 - Water Cake: A Dairy-free, Egg-free, Magic Cake

 Please let me know how you liked it!
 Leave a comment and/or a rating below, and share a picture and tag @thepetitecook on Instagram!
 Reading your feedback and looking at your pictures always makes me smile *and super hungry*!